My Bloody Valentine 3D: Home media

-My Bloody Valentine 3D was released on DVD and Blu-ray on May 19, 2009 and has grossed in excess of $19.7 million, with DVD sales and theater gross revenue totaling over $119.9 million.
+My Bloody Valentine 3D was released on DVD and Blu-ray on May 19, 2009, and has grossed in excess of $19.7 million, with DVD sales and theater gross revenue totaling over $119.9 million.

 Both home release versions have both a standard 2D version and the 3D version on the same disc using seamless branching.

 In October 2010, Lionsgate Home Entertainment released My Bloody Valentine 3D on Blu-ray 3D which requires a 3D-capable HDTV, 3D Blu-ray player and 3D glasses.
 The disc also includes a 2D version of the film and all bonus materials included in the 2D Blu-ray version released after the film's initial theater run.

 Cancelled sequel

-In March 2020, in an interview with Bloody Disgusting, writer Todd Farmer revealed that himself and director Patrick Lussier both pitched a script for a sequel to the remake to Lionsgate executives John Sacchi and Michael Paseornek two weeks ahead of the film's release.
+In March 2020, in an interview with Bloody Disgusting, writer Todd Farmer revealed that he and director Patrick Lussier both pitched a script for a sequel to the remake to Lionsgate executives John Sacchi and Michael Paseornek two weeks ahead of the film's release.
 After the film received mixed reviews from critics, Lionsgate lost interest.
 The sequel would have been more psychological and would have brought back survivors from the remake as well as expanded upon its backstory.
 Farmer's script had also planned to kill off Sarah (Jaime King).

+Related media

+The 14th episode of the 5th season of Supernatural, which stars Jensen Ackles, was titled "My Bloody Valentine" and released the following year (2010).